SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Are you looking for the best Fisherman's Wharf restaurants for your stay in San Francisco?
 My list includes ideas for breakfast, lunch, and dinner.
 I also included a list of some of the best seafood spots in this lively district.

-On my list, you'll find options that fit every budget.
+In addition, you'll find options that fit every budget.

 Several dishes from Fisherman's Wharf Restaurants

-5 Best Breakfast in Fisherman's Wharf
+5 Best Breakfast Places in Fisherman's Wharf

-Hollywood Cafe
+1. Hollywood Cafe

 Breakfast at the Hollywood Cafe in Fisherman's WharfBreakfast at the Hollywood Cafe in Fisherman's Wharf

-Eight AM
+2. Eight AM

 Avocado Toast Trio at Eight AM in Fisherman's Wharf

 For a traditional American breakfast, Eight AM comes highly recommended.
-The avocado toast – among the most popular dishes that this friendly and welcoming restaurant in Fisherman’s Wharf café offers – is frequently reviewed as the best restaurants in the region by regular visitors.
+The avocado toast is among the most popular dishes that this friendly and welcoming restaurant in Fisherman’s Wharf offers.

 Outdoor dining tables are also available.

-Cafe de Casa
+3. Cafe de Casa

 Cafe de Casa Fisherman's Wharf

-At $19 this is a breakfast to savor, and one that will certainly set you up for the rest of the day.
+This is a breakfast to savor, and one that will certainly set you up for the rest of the day.

-Eagle Cafe
+4. Eagle Cafe

 Eagle Cafe Pier 39

-This historic café is popular with locals and visitors, and as a family-owned establishment is a friendly and relaxing place to eat.
+This historic cafe is popular with locals and visitors, and as a family-owned establishment, is a friendly and relaxing place to eat.

 You'll find them on the second floor of Pier 39 near the entrance.

-Pat's Cafe
+5. Pat's Cafe

 Pat's Cafe North Beach

-The colorful and bright façade of Pat’s Café – in North Beach just a couple of blocks from Fisherman’s Wharf – is familiar to locals as is the wonderful traditional American food served here with a smile.
+The colorful and bright façade of Pat’s Café – in North Beach just a couple of blocks from Fisherman’s Wharf – is familiar to locals, as is the wonderful traditional American food served here with a smile.

 >> Find additional breakfast ideas around SF